varun240s/RAG-Application-using-LangChain/README.md

 # RAG-Application-using-LangChain

+## While using this RAG application i suggest it is better if you use python3.10 which is a very stable and supporting version.

 Some files are not included in this repo
 ### 1. create your own .env file and store the given below api keys.
 ```bash